-Review the Project Grant Stream Guidelines (PDF, 347 KB) to ensure you understand the requirements.
+Review the Project Grant Stream Program Guidelines to ensure you understand the requirements.

 Step 2: Create an online profile

-New applicants need to set up an online profile before filling out an application by emailing [email protected] with the following information:
+New applicants must request access to set up an online profile prior to filling out an application.

 Your login credentials will be emailed to you to complete the profile.

 Login to the Online Grant Application System to begin your application.